Royal Navy bomb disposal divers have destroyed a massive German bomb (a Luftmine B) after it was discovered in the wreck of a warship off Essex.

 Luftmine b

-Last year, a similar mine (above) washed ashore near bognor regis.
+Last year, a similar mine washed ashore near bognor regis.

 In recent years, at least two examples of the RAF’s equivalent weapon have been encountered in Germany.